nrietze/avhrr_mass_balance/README.md

     └───figures
 ```

-- The scripts in `analysis` are used to generate the main and supplementary figures as well as the supporting tables.
+- The files `ignore.txt` can be ignored, as they were needed to update the folders in GitHub.
 - The scripts in `classification` are used to prepare the drone imagery and run the random forest classification.
 - The scripts in `thermal_drift_correction` are used to remove the temperature drift for all images in a thermal flight.
 - The folder `data` is empty and should contain the data that can be downloaded from Zenodo (see link on top).